knexator/blog/_time_genres/fake-causal-loop.md

 It's a block pushing game, but... with time travel!.
 Being grid-based and having undo makes it much less fiddly than the average
-[Past Clones](/time-genres/past-clones) game.
+[Record Clones](/time-genres/record-clones) game.
 It will take some active thought to understand what is going on, so you might be tempted to key smash randomly until stuff works: don't.
 Overall a good game.
 The game feels more about learning general tricks and techniques than individual puzzles.
 Highly recommended.